-The Commissioner Internal Affairs at Synergy takes care of one of the objectives of the study association, namely to representing the interests of the students of the Business Administration department.
-Therefore, he acts as a person for first contact in case there are complaints about education in Business Administration.
+The Commissioner Internal Affairs at Synergy takes care of one of the objectives of the study association, which is to representing the interests of the students of the Business Administration department.
+Therefore, the commissioner acts as a person for first contact in case there are complaints about education in Business Administration.
 Do you have questions about for example summaries, tutoring, ordering books or readers, the facilities or contact information?
-Please send an email to firstname.lastname@example.org or you can step by at the Synergy room.
+Please send an email to our Comminssioner Internal Affairs or you can come by at the Synergy office (EOS 00.180).

 - Study advisors

 The study advisors are the first to contact for study guidance.
 If you have questions about your own study progress or want to discuss problems (both study-related and personal), you can contact these advisors.
 Mr. Lucas Meijssen is the study advisor for the bachelor's degree in Bedrijfskunde.
 Ms. Charissa van Mourik is the study advisor for the bachelor of International Business Administration.
 Mrs Remke Friesen is the study advisor for the master students.
 You can find their contact information here.

 Each field of study has its own educational committee.
 The OLC monitors the quality of the program and consists of students, teachers and study advisors.
 The main tasks are the evaluation of education and giving an opinion on the annual adoption of the Education and Examination Regulations (OER).
 Furthermore, the OLC is the place where students and teachers can talk to each other about all matters of education.
 The committee may also issue unsolicited advice to the dean, the management team and the portfolio holder.
 The Commissioner Internal Affairs also has a place in the OLC.
 More information can be found here.

 - Examination Board